Cheers season 1: Production

 At the time the show was being filmed, Rhea Perlman was pregnant.
-She told the producers during filming of the third of fourth episode (produced or aired), and the episodes were filmed out of sequence to allow Perlman to hide her pregnancy with a tray until the episode "Father Knows Last", after which Perlman's pregnancy was assimilated into her character Carla Tortelli, who was pregnant with her ex-husband Nick's child for the rest of the season.
+She told the producers during filming of the third or fourth episode (produced or aired), and the episodes were filmed out of sequence to allow Perlman to hide her pregnancy with a tray until the episode "Father Knows Last", after which Perlman's pregnancy was assimilated into her character Carla Tortelli, who was pregnant with her ex-husband Nick's child for the rest of the season.
 Perlman's daughter Lucy was born on March 12, 1983.

 Drinks and snacks in the show were neither alcoholic nor edible.
 The scotch was made from water, the beer was non-alcoholic and was made out of "less lingering ingredients" with salt to produce a foam, and the cheese puffs were not real.
 The bathroom did not have toilets and sinks.
 Canned laughter was not used on the show; live audience reactions were recorded on film.
 From episode 13, each episode was preceded with the announcement, "Cheers is filmed before a live studio audience", and this continued during the remainder of the show's run.

 NBC praised the show when the network was given test experiments and ordered initial thirteen episodes to be produced.
 The series' Nielsen ratings were low during this season, and the network tried to attract more viewers to the series.
 One episode was experimentally shot on videotape to lower production costs, but the producers were not satisfied with the results and continued to shoot the show on film.
 NBC also produced a scripted Super Bowl sketch with sportscaster Pete Axthelm, which was broadcast during the Super Bowl pre-game segment on January 30, 1983, along with sketches for other NBC shows, including The A-Team.
 After efforts to improve the ratings failed, NBC approved production of nine more episodes, and renewed the series for the next season.

 Before "Where Everybody Knows Your Name", written by Gary Portnoy and Judy Hart Angelo became the show's theme song, Cheers' producers rejected two of Portnoy's and Hart Angelo's songs.
 The songwriters had collaborated to provide music for Preppies an unsuccessful Broadway musical.
 When told they could not appropriate "People Like Us", Preppies's opening song, the pair wrote My Kind of People, intended to satirize "the lifestyle of old decadent old-money WASPs," but, to meet producers' demands, they rewrote the lyrics to be about "likeable losers" in a Boston bar.
 The show's producers rejected this song, as well as later songs that Portnoy and Angelo wrote.
 When Portnoy and Hart Angelo heard that NBC had commissioned thirteen episodes, they created "Where Everybody Knows Your Name", and rewrote the lyrics.